Payouts to bank accounts in Singapore

 5. The payment platform sends the response to the web service with information about the receipt of the request and its validity (details).

-6. The payment platform performs further processing of the request (with parameter consistency check) and sends it to the bank service.
+6. The payment platform performs further processing of the request (with parameter consistency check) and sends it to the provider service.

-7. The payout is processed on the side of the bank service.
+7. The payout is processed on the side of the provider service.

-8. The bank service sends the result notification to the payment platform.
+8. The provider service sends the result notification to the payment platform.

 9. The payment platform sends the result callback to the web service.